NASA's 2017 Space Apps Challenge a Huge Success

 - Warning!
 Danger Ahead!: Analyze NASA data to assist in monitoring natural disasters and phenomena associated with health risks and assess their impacts on life and property

 - Planetary Blues: Analyze and visualize NASA data related to Earth’s hydrosphere (liquid water) and cryosphere (frozen water)

 Many of the challenges were related to Earth science data and services available through NASA’s Earth Observing System Data and Information System (EOSDIS).
-For example, 55 teams developed apps to address the Data Concierge challenge to create an artificial intelligence tool to help Earth science data users and enthusiasts find datasets and resources of interest (which could use imagery from the EOSDIS Global Imagery Browse Services [GIBS] or data from Earthdata Search); 93 teams took on the challenge to build a tool for beach-goers to monitor hazards and alert them of precautionary measures for protection on their swim- and surf-filled adventures (Let’s go to the Beach!), which might incorporate chlorophyll data from NASA’s Ocean Biology Distributed Active Archive Center (OB.DAAC) or Surface Meteorology and Solar Energy (SSE) data from NASA’s Atmospheric Science Data Center (ASDC) at NASA’s Langley Research Center (LaRC); and 217 teams designed a fire-monitoring and crowdsourcing tool to allow local fire managers to respond to wildfires (And YOU can Help Fight Fires!), which likely used the Fire Information for Resource Management System (FIRMS) available through Land, Atmosphere Near real-time Capability for EOS (LANCE).
+For example, 55 teams developed apps to address the Data Concierge challenge to create an artificial intelligence tool to help Earth science data users and enthusiasts find datasets and resources of interest (which could use imagery from the EOSDIS Global Imagery Browse Services (GIBS) or data from Earthdata Search); 93 teams took on the challenge to build a tool for beach-goers to monitor hazards and alert them of precautionary measures for protection on their swim- and surf-filled adventures (Let’s go to the Beach!), which might incorporate chlorophyll data from NASA’s Ocean Biology Distributed Active Archive Center (OB.DAAC) or Surface Meteorology and Solar Energy data from NASA’s Atmospheric Science Data Center (ASDC); and 217 teams designed a fire-monitoring and crowdsourcing tool to allow local fire managers to respond to wildfires (And YOU can Help Fight Fires!), which likely used the Fire Information for Resource Management System (FIRMS) available through the Land, Atmosphere Near real-time Capability for EOS (LANCE).